ellierob/jsfe3/README.md

 ### Blockchain

-Go to the 'FunMe' tab to connect to sample blockchain smart contract.
+Go to the 'FunMe' tab to press 'connect' to sample blockchain smart contract.